Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Conclusion

 \section{Conclusion}

-This research paper introduces a new framework for symbolic sequence classification using a graph neural network-based approach.
+In this paper, we introduce a novel Sequence Hypergraph Attention Network for sequence classification.
 Unlike previous models, we leverage a unique hypergraph structure to capture complex higher-order structural similarities among sequences.
-To achieve this, we propose the Hypergraph Attention Network model, which includes a two-level attention network, to learn hyperedge representations as sequences with considering the importance of subsequences for them.
-Our extensive experiments demonstrate that our method surpasses various baseline models in terms of performance. \begin{acks} This work has been supported partially by the National Science Foundation under Grant No 2104720. \end{acks}
+While sequences are represented as hyperedge, subsequences are represented as nodes in the hypergraph.
+With our three-level attention model, we learn hyperedge representations as sequences while considering the importance of sequence and subsequences for each other.
+Our extensive experiments demonstrate that our method surpasses various baseline models in terms of performance. we also show that our model is space and time efficient with one compact hypergraph setting. \begin{acks} This work has been supported partially by the National Science Foundation under Grant No 2104720. \end{acks}